ljw1004/csharpspec/csharp/basic-concepts.md

 *  First, if `M` is declared within a type (as opposed to a compilation unit or a namespace), a compile-time error occurs if that type is not accessible.
 *  Then, if `M` is `public`, the access is permitted.
-*  Otherwise, if `M` is `protected internal`, the access is permitted if it occurs within the program in which `M` is declared, or if it occurs within a class derived from the class in which `M` is declared and takes place through the derived class type (§3.5.3).
+*  Otherwise, if `M` is `protected internal`, the access is permitted if it occurs within the program in which `M` is declared, or if it occurs within a class derived from the class in which `M` is declared and takes place through the derived class type ([Protected access for instance members](basic-concepts.md#protected-access-for-instance-members)).
-*  Otherwise, if `M` is `protected`, the access is permitted if it occurs within the class in which `M` is declared, or if it occurs within a class derived from the class in which `M` is declared and takes place through the derived class type (§3.5.3).
+*  Otherwise, if `M` is `protected`, the access is permitted if it occurs within the class in which `M` is declared, or if it occurs within a class derived from the class in which `M` is declared and takes place through the derived class type ([Protected access for instance members](basic-concepts.md#protected-access-for-instance-members)).
 *  Otherwise, if `M` is `internal`, the access is permitted if it occurs within the program in which `M` is declared.
 *  Otherwise, if `M` is `private`, the access is permitted if it occurs within the type in which `M` is declared.
 *  Otherwise, the type or member is inaccessible, and a compile-time error occurs.